wgrahamb/modelingLibrary/README.md

      is not ballistically stable and suffers wobble at the end of its flight.
      Second, the rocket motor and fins provide a rolling moment that changes characteristics, depending on the speed of the rocket.

+     PY_6DOF_SRAAM

+     This is the python port of the CADAC_SIMULATIONS SRAAM6.
+I wrote this sim before the CPP version.
+It has gone through a fair amount of revision since its beginning.
+It uses the same motion model as CPP_6DOF_SRAAM_V1.
+     It runs pretty fast considering it is a good bit of code.
+It would be very easy to integrate into other environments.

      pythonFunctions